-This section discusses the layers of abstraction between real-world facts and their representation as a collection of OpenGIS Features with Geometry.
+This section discusses the layers of abstraction between real-world facts and their representation as a collection of Features with Geometry.
 Nine layers of abstraction are identified, with eight interfaces between them.
-The layers of abstraction, their names, the languages they use, their interfaces, and the methods that support navigation through the interfaces are all identified in Figure 2-1.
+The layers of abstraction, their names, the languages they use, their interfaces, and the methods that support navigation through the interfaces are all identified in Figure 2-2.

-Figure 2-1: Nine Layers of Abstraction
+Figure 2-2: Nine Layers of Abstraction

 We will discuss the nine layers one at a time.
 The first five layers, from the Real World to the Project World, deal with the abstraction of real world facts, and are not modeled in software.
-The final four layers, from OpenGIS Points to OpenGIS Feature Collections, deal with mathematical and symbolic models of the world, and are meant to be modeled in software.
+The final four layers, from Points to Feature Collections, deal with mathematical and symbolic models of the world and are meant to be modeled in software.
 Even so, this Essential Model of the final four layers assumes that they are real-world objects, and gives no specification, however abstract, for their implementation.
-The final layer is the abstraction of reality specified in the language of OpenGIS Feature Collections.
+The final layer is the abstraction of reality specified in the language an information - the geometric and semantic description of a set of features or Feature Collection.